Beaches and state parks near Orlando

 Silver Springs State Park in Central Florida

 Florida’s oldest tourist attraction is definitely worthy of a visit if you are seeking something offbeat and fun to do.
 At Silver Springs State Park, you will have the opportunity to take a narrated glass bottom boat ride on one of the state’s largest springs.
-Really, this is a fun experience as you will see so many colorful fish via the boat’s glass bottom.
+I loved this tour as I got to see so many colorful fish: definitely something different.
 The tour guides are very knowledgeable, providing much history about the area.
 As an added bonus, you will likely see alligators out sunning, especially if you visit during the winter months.

 Gator sighting at Silver Springs State Park in Central Florida